sagemath/trac_to_gh/Issue 5207.md

 # Issue 5207: remove unnecessary use of symbolics in doctests in weierstrass_morphism.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5207

 Original creator: AlexGhitza